 Practice More Effective Responses

-So, work to identify new, healthier, and more effective responses during times when these fears are triggered.
+So, work to identify new, healthier, and more effective responses when these fears are triggered.

-- Learning when “old” feeling and fears are being triggered and taking a break to cool off or process through these feelings before reacting.
+- Learning when “old” feelings and fears are being triggered and taking a break to cool off or process these feelings before reacting.